Tech Tips

 2. Click the Reviews link on your business’ listing.
 It’s under the images in the top right box.
 For example, “1 review”.

 4. You’ll be taken to a new Google window titled, “Report a policy violation”.
-Enter your email address.
-Below that you’ll see this list of Violation Type choices:
+Start the report by entering your email address.

 • This post contains hateful, violent, or inappropriate content